BAJAJ FINSERV DIRECT LIMITED

 • Ignoring Errors in Your Credit Report

-Mistakes like incorrect personal information, unrecorded payments, or duplicate accounts on your credit report can unfairly lower your score if not disputed and corrected.
+Mistakes on your credit report, such as incorrect personal information, unrecorded payments, or duplicate accounts, can unfairly lower your score.
+If these errors are not disputed and corrected, they may continue to negatively impact your creditworthiness.

 • Over-dependence on Credit Cards